UHDanke/gd_docs/triggers/follows.md

 **Exclusive** is applied on both X and Y even if **X** or **Y Only** is used.
 The only way to control the exclusive area of effect is with **MaxRange**.

+### Max Speed and Friction

+Settings that change the velocity of a target such as Acceleration, Max Speed and Friction are applied on each respective Advanced Follow.

 ## Object Links

 Advanced follow can use object and group links.